-o action
+- o action

 - o augment

-- o configuration data

 - o container

-- o container with presence

 - o data model

 - o data node

 - o feature

 - o leaf

 - o list

 - o mandatory node

 - o module

+- o presence container

 - o schema tree

-- o state data

 - o RPC (Remote Procedure Call) operation

-- 2.1.
+2.1.
 Glossary of New Terms

-- core routing data model: YANG data model comprising "ietf-routing",

-"ietf-ipv4-unicast-routing", and "ietf-ipv6-unicast-routing"
+core routing data model: YANG data model comprising "ietf-routing", "ietf-ipv4-unicast-routing", and "ietf-ipv6-unicast-routing" modules.

-modules.

-- direct route: a route to a directly connected network.
+direct route: A route to a directly connected network.

-- Routing Information Base (RIB): An object containing a list of routes together with other information.
+Routing Information Base (RIB): An object containing a list of routes, together with other information.
 See Section 5.2 for details.

-- system-controlled entry: An entry of a list in state data ("config false") that is created by the system independently of what has been explicitly configured.
+system-controlled entry: An entry in a list in the operational state ("config false") that is created by the system independently of what has been explicitly configured.
 See Section 4.1 for details.

-- user-controlled entry: An entry of a list in state data ("config false") that is created and deleted as a direct consequence of certain configuration changes.
+user-controlled entry: An entry in a list in the operational state ("config false") that is created and deleted as a direct consequence of certain configuration changes.
 See Section 4.1 for details.